 Then invite a couple of builders to quote on the necessary work in order to bring the property up to today’s standards.

-From here, you should be able to safely draw up a working budget and get an idea of your overall outlay, by the time the property is ready to tenant.
+From here, you should be able to safely draw up a working budget and get an idea of your overall outlay, by the time the property is ready to a tenant.

 Consider all expenses – holding costs during the renovation period when you won’t have occupants helping out with interest repayments, as well as the improvements themselves.

-Make sure to include a contingency – at least 10% of the overall budget – because you always seem come up against unanticipated extras.
+Make sure to include a contingency – at least 10% of the overall budget – because you always seem to come up against unanticipated extras.